sarahfuchi/Data-Science/Prediction (Classification)/README.md

 ![Titanic_Project_44_2.jpg](/images/titanic/titanic17.jpg)

 ## 5.11 Model Performance with Cross-Validation (CV)
 In this section, I worked on cross valdiation (CV).
-The advantages of cross_validate function by [sklearn are](https://scikit-learn.org/stable/modules/cross_validation.html#multimetric-cross-validation):
+Some advantages of [sklearn cross_validate function](https://scikit-learn.org/stable/modules/cross_validation.html#multimetric-cross-validation) are:

 - It allows specifying multiple metrics for evaluation.
 - It returns a dict containing fit-times, score-times in addition to the test score.